What Does The Bible Say About Marriage? (7 surprising truths)

 What is a union?
 A union is when two things become joined together in such a fashion that they cannot go back to their original state.
 When two become one it is impossible for the two to go back to the original state they existed in before.

 That’s why God designed marriage to last a lifetime.
 And that’s why divorce is always messy.
 There’s no such thing as a clean break in marriage.
+Parts of one will always be with the other.

 For more about this topic check out: